ericksonaspa/Deploy-Python-program-to-the-EC2-instance-and-connect-it-to-RDS-MySQL-database/README.md

 # Deploy-Python-program-to-the-EC2-instance-and-connect-it-to-RDS-MySQL-database

 This project demonstrates how to deploy your Python program to the EC2 instance and connect it to the RDS MySQL database.
+The following items are contained in this project.

+- Create an IAM role
+- Launch an EC2 instance, set up the security group, and execute user data
+- Create an RDS database
+- Connect EC2 instance to the RDS database
+- Create a database table
+- Clone the Python program from Git Repository
+- Run the Python program
+- Check program output if stored on the RDS database

 ### Create an IAM role